Equipment and Clothing.

 • Strong material.

-When packing we suggest being organised; it will make your life much easier and you will be able to spot things being planted on you.
+When packing, we suggest being organised; it will make your life much easier and you will be able to spot things being planted on you.
 Items you will often use need to be in a compartment that can be easily reached.
 Stuff sacks are a great way to assist with this.

-Objective’s Essential Travel Items list.
+Objective’s Essential Travel Items Check List:

-• Day sack: 15 - 20L max.
+• Day sack: 15 - 20L max.•

-• First Aid kit + sterile needle set.
+• First-aid kit and sterile needle set.

 • Hats appropriate to environment.